niranjan94/show-java/README.md

 [![Get Show Java on Google Play](https://developer.android.com/images/brand/en_generic_rgb_wo_45.png)](https://play.google.com/store/apps/details?id=com.njlabs.showjava "Get Show Java on Google Play")

 ## About ##
-This is a Java Decompiler that extracts the .java source code from an APK( Android application) file.
-There are many such decompilers that run on a PC.
-But, everything either requires you to install some dependencies (or) are hard to use.
+This is a Decompiler that extracts the source code of an Android application (including XML files).
+Works directly from your android device.

 ## Features ##